Guilty Gear Strive: Dual Rulers

-is a Japanese anime television series produced by Sanzigen and Arc System Works, based on the video game series Guilty Gear.
+is a Japanese anime television series produced by Sanzigen and Arc System Works, based on the Guilty Gear video game series.
+It continues the storyline of the video game Guilty Gear Strive (2021).
 The series aired from April to May 2025.

 Plot

-The plot centers around "Gears," which are magical creatures made to advance human evolution.
+The plot centers around Gears, which are magical creatures made to advance human evolution.
 Some gears began fighting against humans, leading to a 100-year-long global conflict known as the Crusades.
 Years after the Crusades, Ky Kiske, a human, and Dizzy, a gear, are officially getting married, hoping to promote peaceful co-existence between humanity and gears.
-Their wedding is interrupted a mysterious person named Unika and anti-gear activist Nerville Hammers.
+Their wedding is interrupted by a mysterious person named Unika and anti-gear activist Nerville Hammer.
 The story follows Ky and Dizzy's son, Sin Kiske, as he tracks down Unika.
 Other characters from the Guilty Gear series, such as Sol Badguy (now a human), Ramlethal Valentine, Baiken, Johnny, Bridget, and more also play prominent roles in the plot.

-It is revealed that Unika was sent from another timeline to aid Nerville on his scheme to kill all Gears, with a virus he developed by infecting Sin.
+It is revealed that Unika was sent from another timeline to aid Nerville in his scheme to kill all Gears with a virus he developed by infecting Sin.
 Nerville sees Unika as disposable, not only because she is a Gear, but also because she is Sin's alternate future younger sister.
-Nerville learns the virus he created is meant to cause the Gears to go rampage like in Unika's timeline and the past Crusades.
-Both Nerville and Unika have been manipulated by Unika's alternate future self, who becomes a malevolent being.
-Future Nerville absorbed his past-self and attempt to destroy the main timeline.
-However, Sol uses a bullet, gained from Dizzy and Ky, to shoot Sin to stabilize his Commander Gear without killing him.
-This act saves all Gears.
-Unika becomes ready to atone her actions into stopping Future Nerville.
+Nerville learns that the virus he created is meant to cause the Gears to rampage like in Unika's timeline and the past Crusades.
+Both Nerville and Unika have been manipulated by Nerville's alternate future self, who becomes a malevolent being.
+Future Nerville absorbs his past self and attempts to destroy the main timeline.
+However, Sol uses a bullet he obtained from Dizzy and Ky on the eve of Sin losing control of his Commander Gear cell one.
+The bullet stabilizes Commander Gear cells without killing them, thus saving Sin, Unika and all other Gears at once.
+Upon awakening and seeing her friend Bridget critically injured from Future Nerville's attack, Unika is ready to atone for her actions and stop Future Nerville.